HHSC has extended the comment period on the proposed Best Value Criteria for the STAR Kids Managed Care procurement. Learn more here.

 About Procurement and Contracting Services (PCS)

-HHSC’s Procurement and Contracting Services division awards thousands of contracts for goods and services that are worth billions of dollars—from health services, construction and IT purchases to grants—that make a difference in the lives of Texans.
+The Procurement and Contracting Services division of Texas Health and Human Services awards thousands of contracts for goods and services that are worth billions of dollars

-The team solicits primarily via the Request for Proposals method to procure services aimed at building new state hospitals, renovating old, outdated buildings, and occasionally may assist with the procurement of extensive deferred maintenance.
-The Complex Construction team supports the HHSC Maintenance & Construction (M&C) Program.
+The Construction team solicits primarily via the Request for Proposals method to procure services aimed at building new state hospitals and renovating old, outdated buildings.
+They may also assist with the procurement of extensive deferred maintenance.
+The Construction team supports the HHSC Maintenance & Construction (M&C) Program.

-The Goods Team processes commodities and finished products procurements using Texas Correctional Industries, Texas Purchasing from People with Disabilities, WorkQuest, CPA Term Contracts, the federal government, and Texas Multiple Award Schedule Contracts, as required.
-The Goods Team also uses competitive procurement methods for goods, usually through the Invitation for Bid (IFB) process and is structured in two sections to better serve the HHS System: Administrative Goods and Client Goods.
+The Goods Team processes commodities, including IT commodities, and finished products procurements using Texas Correctional Industries, Texas Purchasing from People with Disabilities, WorkQuest, CPA Term Contracts, the federal government, and Texas Multiple Award Schedule Contracts, as required.
+The Goods Team also uses competitive procurement methods for goods, usually through the Invitation for Bid (IFB) process.

 In contrast to the procurement of goods or services, grants are used to advance a public purpose through the creation or support of an activity.
-Grants are strategic investments in our state and its future, no different than investing in new schools, roads, or other infrastructure.
-Through careful design and planning, proper solicitation of grant applications is key in transforming grants from a piece of financial assistance into a powerful tool that educates and drives public policy while improving outcomes for Texans.
+They are strategic investments in our state and its future, no different than investing in new schools, roads, or other infrastructure.
 Visit the Grants page for more information about grants.

-Tier II most often solicits via the Request for Proposals method, but they may also process professional services procurements that utilize the Request for Qualifications method.
+Tier II most often solicits via the Request for Proposals method.
+They also process professional services procurements that use the Request for Qualifications method.
 Dollar values for these procurements are quite large, but typically don't exceed $100M.

 Tier III processes smaller, routine Requests for Proposals or Requests for Qualifications.
-These procurements are typically under $1M.
+These usually fall under $1M.

 Historically Underutilized Business Program

-The Services Team uses SPD Term Contracts, Set Aside Programs, including Texas Correctional Industries, WorkQuest and TXMAS contracts prior to completing a competitive procurement for services.
-The competitive procurement is completed through an Invitation for Bid (IFB) method.
-This process is most appropriate when services are standardized or uniform, with price and meeting specifications being the most important considerations.
+The Services Team uses SPD Term Contracts and Set Aside Programs like Texas Correctional Industries, WorkQuest and TXMAS contracts.
+The Services Team also uses competitive procurement methods for services, usually through an Invitation for Bid (IFB) process.
+The IFB method is most appropriate when services are standardized or uniform, with price and meeting specifications being the most important considerations.